tklebel/rOpenSci-blog/draft.md

 ```

 A simple solution is to rerun the function many times.
 Note, however, that this
-does not increase realiabity and reproducibility of the results.
+does not increase reliability and reproducibility of the results.
 The function is
 not measured 500 times, the result
 being the mean or median (like in `microbenchmark`), but it is simply the
 aggregate of running the function 500 times.
 This can vary quite a bit.
 All in